JeffisFine/Pokemon-Persistent-Shuffler-Data/README.md

 4) Unzip into [Bizhwak Shuffler Home]\plugins.

 # Setup
-1) Confirm sha1 checksum of ROM is listed in [Bizhwak Shuffler Home]\plugins\pokemon-hashes.dat.
+1) Confirm sha1 checksums of ROMs are listed in [Bizhwak Shuffler Home]\plugins\pokemon-hashes.dat.
-	- If hash not found, either download ROM with a sha1 that does match or follow the remaining 1x) steps to add entry to plugin.
+	- If hash not found, either download ROMs with sha1s that do match or follow the remaining 1) steps to add entry to plugin.
 	- If adding a new ROM, enter the following information in the pokemon-hashes.dat file in below format:
 		```
 		[SHA1 Hash] [tag] -- [File Name]